Sunday, 22 December 2013

 There was tension between the Clients who wanted high speed at low cost and the Courier Companies who were trying to meet unreasonable demands with an unreasonable workforce.

-There was tension between the Base-Controllers, who's main concern was urgency, and the Couriers, who's main concern was efficiency (and fun and beer and drugs and other distractions).
+There was tension between the Base-Controllers, whose main concern was urgency, and the Couriers, whose main concern was efficiency (and fun and beer and drugs and other distractions).

 And there was tension between the Receptionists and the Couriers with whom they dealt face to face - The Receptionists were concerned with things like politeness, tardiness, cleanliness and rainwater-puddles on their desks.
 The Couriers didn't give a fuck about any of that - all they cared about was NOT WAITING!